jimdevops19/market/readme.md

-# Jim Shaped Coding Django Project hosted on TraversyMedia Youtube Channel
+# Jim Shaped Coding Django Project

 ## This Readme file explains two ways to execute this website on your local environment